 Surya Namaskar or Sun Salutation is a series of 10 or 12 poses in a continuous flow, synchronized with the breath.
 Perform this series every morning and evening, and more if you desire.
 As always in yoga, practice slowly and consciously.
 If you practice only a little yoga each day, practice Surya Namaskar.
 For people with limited time, the Surya Namaskar exercises every muscle and joint while stimulating the body.
 Surya Namaskar is performed to give reverence to the internal Sun, the creative force that radiates inside the body, and the external Sun, which shines outside the body.

-Along with our own practice, help us spread awareness of Surya Namaskar and yoga to our near and dear and make it a part of yourlife.
+Along with our own practice, help us spread awareness of Surya Namaskar and yoga to your near and dear and make it a part of your life.

 What is Yoga Yagna - Yogathon?

-Yoga yagna is a Marathon where an individual will set a goal and practices regularly everyday and gradually increases the time duration, number of poses or chantings per day to reach the goal.
-The idea is to reach the goal set with dedicated practice during the yagna period.
+Yoga yagna is a Marathon where an individual will set a goal and practices regularly everyday and will gradually increase the time duration, number of poses or chantings per day to reach the goal.
+The idea is to reach the goal with dedicated practice during the yagna period.

 Significance of Sun in Suryanamaskar practice